socs-kul/socs-kul.github.io/_tutorials/command-basics.md

 # Getting used to the CLI
-You are probably used a graphical user interface (GUI) to interact with your system.
-However, using the command line interface (CLI) can save you much time and will sometimes even be necessary in some cases such as with WSL.
-Here we will put a small tutorial to get to know the basics of getting around the file system.
+You are likely accustomed to using a graphical user interface (GUI) for interacting with your system.
+Nevertheless, utilizing the command-line interface (CLI) can significantly enhance efficiency and, in certain instances – as is the case with WSL – even prove essential.
+In this guide, we will provide a brief tutorial to help you familiarize yourself with the fundamental aspects of navigating the file system through the command line.

 ## Directories and files
 ### Moving around Directories and finding files
 To view your current location in the directory, you can use the `pwd` command.
 This stands for 'print working directory'.

 To list all files and folders in your current directory, use the `ls` command.
 There are some helpful options you could give the `ls` command so it provides more information, such as -la (list all).
 To find out what options there are and how to use them, use `man ls`. man stands for manual.
 Usually you can also give `--help` as an argument to get a shorter description.
-Another great command to get a short recap of how to use a tool is to use `tldr`, you will probably have to install it separately.
+Another great command to get a short recap of how to use a tool is to use `tldr`, but you will probably have to install it yourself.

-You can use the `cd` command to **c**hange your **d**irectory, for example
+You can use the `cd` command to **c**hange your **d**irectory, for example:
 ```bash
 $ cd .. # .. refers to the parent directory, so it takes you back a level
 $ cd .  # .  refers to the current directory, so it doesn't do anything